 - Piano Role Editor – You will find plenty of melodic editing options within the Piano Roll editor.
 Really a great feature for sequencing melody for your song.

 Fruity Loops is designed to quickly create short loops and in the given channel racks and arrange them on the Playlist to make your song.
 But the magic begins here – You can add anything in a Channel Rack such as beats, instruments, synths, and a mixture and line up those instruments to make a complete song.

 The cool part of that is when you are arranging a song, you can throw the loops at whatever ’track’ in the Playlist you want.
-That means you ca add same channel rack sequence to different tracks and different channel rack sequence to same tracks as well.
+That means you can add the same channel rack sequence to different tracks and different channel rack sequences to the same tracks as well.